SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 first session, Power Platform Master Agent will guide you through installing it.

 **Q: Does this work on macOS or Linux?**
 A: The setup script is Windows-only (PowerShell + .bat).
-The workspace itself works on any OS once created — you'd just need to create the files manually or adapt the script.
+However, the workspace itself — including the Power Platform Master Agent — works on any OS once the files exist.
+You’d just need to create the folder structure manually or adapt the script.

+**Q: Why does this clone skills via git instead of installing them?**
+A: The official way to install power-platform-skills is via npm global install, which requires admin/elevated rights on most corporate machines and often needs IT approval.
+By git-cloning the repo directly, this workspace avoids that entirely — you only need git, which is already a prerequisite.
+The agent reads the SKILL.md files from the local clone before each task, so the skills work without any plugin framework.

 **Q: Can multiple people share the same workspace via git?**
 A: Absolutely.
 Push the workspace to a shared repo.
 Each team member clones it,